fashomelab/corneb/README.md

 ### ✅ Completed

 * **Infrastructure as Code (Terraform):**
     * [x] Built a fully automated, multi-environment infrastructure for both on-premise (Proxmox) and cloud (Azure) platforms.
     * [x] Implemented a secure, secretless CI/CD pipeline in GitHub Actions for complete validation of all Terraform code.
     * [x] Centralized secrets management for Terraform with a self-hosted HashiCorp Vault instance.

+* **Ansible & Configuration Management:**
+    * [x] **CI for Ansible:** Created a dedicated CI/CD pipeline to lint and validate all Ansible roles and playbooks.
+    * [x] **Centralize Ansible Secrets:** Migrated all secrets from Ansible Vault into HashiCorp Vault for a single source of truth.

 ### 🚀 Next Up: Configuration Management & GitOps

-Now that the foundational infrastructure is automated, my next focus is on the software layer.
+Now that the foundational infrastructure and configuration layers are automated, my next focus is on GitOps and advanced orchestration.

 * **Ansible & Configuration Management:**
-    * [ ] **CI for Ansible:** Create a dedicated CI/CD pipeline to lint and validate all Ansible roles and playbooks.
     * [ ] **Unified Provisioning Workflow:** Integrate the Terraform and Ansible pipelines for a seamless, end-to-end server provisioning and configuration process.
-    * [ ] **Centralize Ansible Secrets:** Migrate all secrets from Ansible Vault into HashiCorp Vault for a single source of truth.

 * **Kubernetes & GitOps:**
     * [ ] **CI for Kubernetes:** Expand the CI/CD pipeline to include validation for all Kubernetes manifests.